-A. By July 1, 2015, the parties will establish a volunteer Advisory Group to provide input to the State on its duties per Chapter 388-03 WAC, Rules and Regulations for the Certification of DSHS Spoken Language Interpreters and Translators.
+A. The parties to this Agreement agree to maintain a volunteer Interpreter Advisory Group to provide input to the State on its duties per Chapter 388-03 WAC, Rules and Regulations for the Certification of DSHS Spoken Language Interpreters.

 1. One (1) designated representative each from DSHS, Health Care Authority (HCA), the Department of Enterprise Services, and another agency;

-5. Two (2) representatives from the immigrant or refugee advocacy organizations;
+5. Two (2) representatives from immigrant or refugee advocacy organizations;

-8. One (1) representative from DSHS Language Testing and Certification program (LTC) (Dr. Hungling Fu).
+9. Two (2) representatives from the DSHS Language Testing and Certification program (LTC).

-C. The Advisory Group shall meet three (3) times per year, or as needed or as requested by DSHS.
+C. The Advisory Group shall meet a minimum of four (4) times per year, or more often as needed or as requested by DSHS.